rackerlabs/docs-cloud-networks/api-docs/getting-started/configuring-network-variations/share-ips-curl.rst

 Create shared IP address (cURL)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following steps show you how create shared IP address for the Server A and B public
+The following steps show you how to create a shared IP address for the Server A and B public
 network ports identified in the previous step.

 #.
 Issue the following cURL command, using your port IDs and tenant ID.